Essay 1 of 3·March 2026·12 min read

 01The man who sold the shovels02Finding color03The modern shovel sellers04The skeptics always show up05What gold rushes leave behind06Stake your claim

-On January 24, 1848, James Marshall spotted something shining at Sutter's Mill.
 Within weeks, San Francisco was a ghost town.
 Sutter's own laborers deserted him.
 First they left in small groups, then all of them, from the clerks to the cooks.
 The San Francisco Californian ran one final editorial lamenting that the whole country echoed with the cry of gold while fields sat half-planted and houses half-built.
 Then the newspaper's staff walked off the job too.

 The economics explain the madness.
 A common laborer earned $1 per day in 1847.
 By 1849, that same laborer could earn $7 per day, a wage premium that made the gold fields an economically rational choice for almost anyone with functioning legs.
 Nearly 100,000 people set out for California in 1849 alone, roughly equivalent to 1.45 million people today.